Bernie Sanders’ surge has party elders rattled, as Nevada poised to boost momentum

 Outside of Washington, former top Democrats are also expressing mounting concern over Sanders’ momentum, while plotting alternative options.

-Former Secretary of State John Kerry, who endorsed former Vice President Joe Biden in December, reportedly was overheard in a hotel restaurant warning of the very real “possibility of Bernie Sanders taking down the Democratic Party—down whole,” according to an NBC News report.
+Former Secretary of State John Kerry, who endorsed former Vice President Joe Biden in December, reportedly was overheard in a hotel restaurant warning of the very real “possibility of Bernie Sanders taking down the Democratic Party—down whole,” according to an NBC News report that said he also floated the possibility of running himself.

 Kerry fired back in a profanity-laced tweet, maintaining that he would not launch a presidential bid and that his support remains with Biden, but did not deny blasting Sanders.